expectedparrot/edsl/docs/scenarios.rst

 ^^^^^^^^^^^^^^^^^^^
 Scenarios are particularly useful for conducting data labeling or data coding tasks, where we can design the task as a question or series of questions that we prompt an agent to answer about each piece of data in our dataset.
 For example, say we have a dataset of messages from users that we want to sort by topic.
-We could create multiple choice questions such as `"What is the primary topic of this message: {{ message }}?"` or `"Does this message mention a safety issue? {{ message }}"` and replace the parameter `message` with each message in the dataset, generating a dataset of results that can be readily analyzed.
+We could perform this task by running multiple choice questions such as `"What is the primary topic of this message: {{ message }}?"` or `"Does this message mention a safety issue? {{ message }}"` where each message is inserted in the `message` placeholder of the question text, generating a dataset of results that can be readily analyzed.

 The following code demonstrates how to use scenarios to create a survey for this task.
 For more step-by-step details, please also see `Constructing a Scenario` below it.